-While the benefits of a credit lock and a credit freeze are similar, how they work differs significantly.
-Fraud alerts are a convenient option if you have reason to believe you're a fraud victim.
+While the benefits of a credit lock and a credit freeze are similar, how they work differs.
+Fraud alerts are a convenient option if you want a layer of fraud protection without having to prohibit access to your credit file.
 Here's an overview:

 It's free to set up a credit freeze even if you haven't been a victim of identity theft.
-When you set up a credit freeze, also known as a security freeze, you'll be assigned or asked to create a PIN code or password you can use when unfreezing (thawing) your credit file.
-If you, or someone else, applies for a new line of credit in your name, the lender won't be able to view your credit report, which puts a stop to the application.
+When you set up a credit freeze, also known as a security freeze, you'll be able to toggle the freeze on and off from your Experian account.
+If you or someone else applies for a new line of credit in your name, the lender won't be able to view your credit report, which puts a stop to the application.

-To freeze all three of your reports you'll need to contact Experian, TransUnion and Equifax separately.
+To freeze all three of your reports you'll need to contact the three consumer credit reporting companies—Experian, TransUnion and Equifax—separately.
 You'll be asked to provide personal identifying information, including your Social Security number, photo ID and proof of residence, and you'll need to answer questions that verify your identity.

-A credit lock gives you access to credit monitoring and blocks companies from viewing your credit file.
-Like a credit freeze, you can coordinate with creditors to give them temporary access to your credit file whenever you want.
+A credit lock gives you access to credit monitoring and limits companies from viewing your credit file.
+Like a credit freeze, you can unlock your credit file to give others access to your credit file whenever you want.

-Experian CreditLock gives you real-time alerts when someone applies for credit in your name and comes with Identity Theft Insurance.
-You can also monitor your credit file daily, review your credit reports and FICO® Score☉ monthly, and you can speak to a Credit and Fraud Resolution Agent if you ever need assistance resolving fraud or identity theft issues.
+Experian CreditLock provides real-time alerts when someone applies for credit in your name and comes with identity theft insurance.
+You can also review your credit reports and FICO® Score☉ regularly, and you can speak to an Experian Credit and Fraud Resolution Agent if you ever need assistance resolving fraud or identity theft issues.

-Freezing or locking your credit can help prevent fraud, but there's a third option to consider: fraud alerts.
-Fraud alerts work a bit differently, but they're usually the more convenient method of preventing new accounts from being opened in your name.
+Freezing or locking your credit can help protect against fraud, but there's a third option to consider: fraud alerts.
+Fraud alerts work a bit differently, but they're a convenient method of limiting new accounts being opened in your name.

 There are three types of fraud alerts: